ECHOES-from-the-Past/GABCtoMEI/README.md

 ## Encoding Guidelines

-- The Aquitanian fragments have a reference line (usually drawn in red ink).
+- The Aquitanian fragments have a reference line (usually drawn in red ink and sometimes with drypoint, which can be read as D, F, G, A, or B according to the mode of the chant).
 We used the second line of the GABC staff (represented by the GABC `f` character) to represent this reference line.
 - We used the slash `/` character to separate the neumes within a syllable.
 - Features kept:
   - square shapes (lowercase letters: `a`, `b`, `c`, `d`, `e`, `f`, `g`, `h`, `i`, `j`, `k`, `l`, `m`)